Nutarum/KarelTheHuman/readme.md

 # Karel the human
-Chess bot (working on lichess.org) Cant even win stockfish 1 :(
+Chess bot (working on lichess.org)

 ## Como ejecutar
 Clone the repository